Explore 10 countries across Scandinavia, Eastern & Central Europe as you absorb the culture, beautiful landscapes and hip cities

 DAY 1: Arrive in Amsterdam

 Welcome to the start of your tour!
 Your tour leader will be waiting for you at our accommodation during the afternoon.
 After everyone's checked in, we'll take a canal cruise of the city - one of the best ways to see this amazing city and its sights!
-We'll also enjoy dinner on-board as the city drifts passed.
-Tonight, we'll experience the unique ambiance of the Red Light District with a walking tour.
-Learn about the history of this picturesque city.
+We'll also enjoy dinner on-board as the city drifts by.
 Afterwards, your time is yours to spend as you like.
-Stroll around the canals (don't forget to keep an eye out for the bicycles!) as you explore this fascinating city!
+Stroll around the canals (don't forget to keep an eye out for the bicycles!) as you explore this fascinating and picturesque city!

-DAY 2: Dutch countryside tour - Hamburg - Northern Germany
+DAY 2: Amsterdam - Hamburg - Northern Germany

 We depart Amsterdam this morning and make our way to Germany, stopping along the way at a local Dutch farm to see how clogs (traditional Dutch footwear) and local cheeses are produced in the traditional way.
 After sampling some delicious cheese (this is the perfect place to pick up a souvenir of your time in the Netherlands), we'll make our way onward to a photo stop at a nearby windmill - a common sight in the Dutch countryside!
 We then travel through northern Germany, arriving in Hamburg for a quick comfort stop late afternoon.
 We'll then make our way to our accommodation in the north of Germany.